Russell-Shean/powerbpy/README.md

 - To see more example dashboards and the scripts used to create them see the [example dashboards](https://www.russellshean.com/powerbpy/example_dashboards.html) section of the website.

 ## Use Cases
-Q: Why would I use a python package to create dashboards instead of just creating dashboards/visualizations using python tools such as flask?
+<strong>Q: Why would I use a python package to create dashboards instead of just creating dashboards/visualizations using python tools such as flask?</strong>
 A: Many organizations only support certain tools for publishing.
 Power BI is often bundled with an organization's subscription to Microsoft.
 If your organization lets you use flask or build webpages directly with React, then this package probably won't be much use.
 If the only tool you are allowed to use to create and publish dashboards is Power BI, this package might help you build version controlled, reproducible and automated dashboard workflows using python instead of manually re-creating dashboards in Power BI desktop.

-Q: One of the reasons I like Power BI is because I don't have to write code to build dashboards.
-Why would I use this instead of Power BI desktop?
+<strong>Q: One of the reasons I like Power BI is because I don't have to write code to build dashboards.
+Why would I use this instead of Power BI desktop?</strong>
 A: You don't have to choose!
 Dashboards created with Power Bpy can be opened and edited normally in Power BI Desktop.
 Furthermore, Power BI isn't actually a no-code tool because you have to learn DAX and M. This package give you the option of using python (a language many people find easy to learn and use) instead for both data preparation and building dashboard.
 You also don't have to be really good at python to use the functions in this package, see the [test dashboard](https://www.russellshean.com/powerbpy/example_dashboards/Test%20Dashboard/Testing%20Dashboard.html) and [example dashboards](https://www.russellshean.com/powerbpy/example_dashboards.html) tutorials for examples of how easy it is to build dashboards with python!

 ## Contributing